AhmedMenaim/RobustaTask/README.md

     3.6 In AppDelegate set the **ReposViewController** as the rootViewController

     3.7 Remove the Main.storyBoard file and remove it from the app general settings and from info.Plist as well

+ ## Third Commit
+  4. Create Protocol to conect the presenter and ViewController together

+    4.1 Protocol : GetReposProtocol

+    4.2 This protocol holds one function for now to retrive the data of repos -> presentRepos

+   5. Create RepoPresenter

+    5.1 Create typealias called **RepoPresenter** to be combination between viewController & my protocol to be able to use it in the future on my viewController.

+    5.2 Create a weak var delegate from this typealias to be used

+    5.3 Create a function to get the repos from my service

+    5.4 Call the APIService function and present the data

+    5.5 Call the delegate function to present repos

+    5.6 Set the delegate

+   6. Back to **ReposViewController** :

+    6.1 Create a lazy var from the presenter ( Lazy as I don't need to use it untill It's called ) 6.2 Just conform to the protocol and set my array + Reloading the tableView 6.3 Set the delegate
+    6.4 call the getRepo function from the presenter

+   7. Go to **RepoCell** :

+    7.1 Add the labels and the imageView
+    7.2 Set the outlets